MDO Board of Directors

 Lisa graduated from Stephens College in 1992 with a BFA in Dance.
 She then attended Harvard Summer Dance Workshop and studied dance in London with the London Contemporary Dance Theatre and in Holland with the Rotterdam Dance Theatre.
 Lisa performed with Webster Dance Theatre and MADCO in St. Louis and then moved to New York City where she became an apprentice for the Merce Cunningham Dance Company and represented the Cunningham Studio in the Princess Grace Foundation Awards.
 Lisa studied the Argentine Tango with Paul Pellicoro and Eleny Fotinos, both of whom taught Al Pacino the tango for his role in “Scent of a Woman”.
 Lisa performed the Argentine Tango in many tango salons and restaurants and has competed in the International Latin Ballroom Dance division.
 She has also performed for many smaller, modern dance companies.

 In 1996 Lisa moved back to Missouri and founded Repertory Arts Movement, a 501 C3 organization formed to promote the performing arts.
 From 2004-2006 Lisa was proud to be the Associate Artistic Director and Resident Choreographer of Cedar Lake II.
 In 2007, in order to spend more time with her family and homeschool her children, Lisa donated her 501 C3 organization to Karen Mareck Grundy who renamed it to Missouri Contemporary Ballet.
-Since 2017, Lisa has been an adjunct dance instructor at Stephens College teaching ballet, modern, choreography, pedagogy as well as a guest choreographer for their faculty spring dance concerts.
-What a blessing to help young dancers to pursue their dreams of dance whether it be on stage, in the studio or classroom!
+From 2017-2020, Lisa was an adjunct dance instructor at Stephens College teaching ballet, modern, choreography, pedagogy as well as a guest choreographer for their faculty spring dance concerts.
+What a blessing to help young dancers to pursue their dreams of dance whether it be on stage, in the studio, or classroom!

-Lisa is a board member of the Missouri Dance Organization whose mission is to connect the Missouri dance community and to support all the incredible dance artists of Missouri.
+Lisa is the current president of the Missouri Dance Organization whose mission is to connect the Missouri dance community and to support all the incredible dance artists of Missouri.
 She is also on the Executive Board of Missouri Alliance for Arts Education.
-Along with becoming certified in the Progressive Ballet Technique Lisa is beginning a new adventure and is becoming certified to teach yoga as a Wilson’s Total Fitness instructor.
-You CAN teach an old dog new tricks 😊 Lisa loves to spend as much time as she can with her three teenage daughters and outnumbered husband!
+Lisa is a certified teacher of Progressing Ballet Technique and looking forward to expanding that to the Progressing Contemporary Technique.
+You CAN teach an old dog new tricks!😊 Lisa volunteers at her church teaching religious education classes preparing 2nd graders to receive their First Reconciliation and First Communion as well as greeting parishioners with awesome doughnuts and coffee after Sunday Mass.
+Lisa loves to spend as much time as she can with her three teenage daughters and outnumbered husband!

 Carmen Dence, Co-Treasurer of MDO, is the founder and artistic director of the colorful Grupo Atlantico, an instrumental and dance group that promotes the folklore and rich heritage of her native Colombia.
 She has been recognized as a “Master Artist” by the Missouri Folk Arts Program and has held classes and performances in literally hundreds of schools, libraries, and other venues since 1995.
 Simultaneously, she pursued a successful career in science at Washington University School of Medicine, where her passion has been mentoring minorities and attracting young women to science.
 She serves as a board member of the Hispanic Educational Cultural and Scholarship Fund, the Hispanic Scholarship Alliance, and Better Family Life.